 State-of-the-art access control solutions offer your clients greater control, security, and automated efficiency, more now than ever before.
 Relying solely on technology, however, can lead to a subpar level of access control.

-As a managed service provider (MSP) offering Access Control as a Service, make sure you consider all the angles and use your expertise — and some common sense — to avoid these seven mistakes.
+As a managed service provider (MSP) offering Access Control as a Service, consider all the angles and use your expertise – and some common sense – to avoid these seven mistakes.

 1Too much access

-Access control systems enable an administrator to grant access based on individuals’ roles.
+Access control systems enable administrators to grant access based on individuals’ roles.
 Don’t make the mistake of dividing users into just a few categories (e.g., “user,” “support,” and “administrator”) or, worse yet, giving everyone access to everything.
-People should have access to what they need to do their jobs — and no more.
+People should have access to what they need to do their jobs – and no more.
 The rationale isn’t to deny access.
-It’s to add another layer of protection to your client’s access control strategy – if everyone has access to everything, a lost card, fob or set of credentials can give a criminal access to the business’ entire operation.
+It’s to add another layer of protection to your client’s access control strategy – if everyone has access to everything, a lost card, fob, or set of credentials can give criminals access to the business’ entire operation.

-It may seem like a shortcut to have an entire team or department sign in with one set of credentials, but it can backfire.
-Unless individuals use their own passcodes or ID, your client can’t hold them accountable or conduct a thorough audit.
-Make sure each person has unique credentials and understands that what they access and when will be traceable.
+Having an entire team or department sign in with one set of credentials may seem like a shortcut, but it can backfire.
+Unless individuals use their passcodes or ID, your client can’t hold them accountable or conduct a thorough audit.
+Ensure each person has unique credentials and understands what they access and when they will be traceable.

 3Hanging onto orphan accounts

-It may seem like a small detail, but where you install card readers, biometric fingerprint scanners or other devices can make a big impact on traffic flow and user adoption.
-If you install a device on the wrong side of a hallway or too far away from a door, frustrated employees may find ways around the system, like door propping or allowing other people to piggyback through the door with them when they use their credentials.
-The system needs to be intuitive and easy to use.
+It may seem like a small detail, but where you install card readers, biometric fingerprint scanners, or other devices can make a significant impact on traffic flow and user adoption.
+If you install a device on the wrong side of a hallway or too far away from a door, frustrated employees may find ways around the system, like door propping or allowing others to piggyback through the door with them when they use their credentials.
+The design needs to be intuitive and easy to use.

 5Glossing over training

-Don’t assume that your client’s employees will immediately be comfortable with new technology, new procedures and new policies.
-Offer training that instructs users on proper use of the system, what their responsibilities are, why their compliance is important, and how it will be enforced.
+Don’t assume that your client’s employees will immediately be comfortable with new technology, procedures and policies.
+Offer training that instructs users on the proper use of the system, their responsibilities, why their compliance is important, and how it will be enforced.

 6Overlooking hardware maintenance

-The access control system you implement for your client may be able to control doors, gates, turnstiles and other egresses, but all the hardware, devices and moving parts need to be in good repair or it won’t work.
-Automating locks has little value if the lock is malfunctioning or the door hinges are broken.
-Include regular inspections and maintenance as a part of the solution you provide.
+The access control system you implement for your client may be able to control doors, gates, turnstiles and other egresses, but all the hardware, devices and moving parts need to be in good repair, or it won’t work.
+For example, automating locks has little value if the lock malfunctions or the door hinges are broken.
+So include regular inspections and maintenance as a part of the solution you provide.

 7Letting alarm fatigue win